tobixen/thrash-protect/README.rst

    (work-around: start them directly from screen).
 We've observed one problem with the condor job control system, but we haven't checked if the problem was related to thrash-protect.
-Implementation fix: if the parent process name is within a configurable list (default: bash), then the parent process will be suspended before the child process and resumed after the child process has been resumed.
+Implementation fix: if the parent process name is within a configurable list (with sane defaults), then the parent process will be suspended before the child process and resumed after the child process has been resumed.
 Please tell if more process names ought to be added to that list.